 When should students request accommodations?

-Each semester, as soon as possible, students qualifying for accommodations must see Darla Timberlake to request that letters for instructors are generated.
+You should request accommodations prior to the start of your first semester on campus.
+For returning students, request should be made at the start of the semester.
+Students qualifying for accommodations must see Darla Timberlake to request that letters for instructors are generated.
 Letters will be given to the student in person at the beginning of each semester.
 It is the student's responsibility to distribute these letters to each instructor.

 Receiving information regarding any physical concerns in a timely manner is important as accessibility arrangements can take some time.
 Please contact Darla Timberlake as soon as possible if there are any mobility or other issues of a physical nature.
 Official documentation will be needed to establish and maintain any accommodations.